Overview of Massachusetts Mortgages

 Massachusetts Jumbo Loan Rates

-In most U.S. counties, any loan that’s $417,000 or less is a “conforming loan.”
+In most U.S. counties, any loan that’s $726,200 or less is a conforming loan.
 That means the loan can be sold on the secondary mortgage market.
-Any loan that exceeds the conforming loan limit is considered a jumbo loan and is accompanied by higher interest.
-As we mentioned, several Massachusetts counties have conforming loan limits that are higher than $417,000, in recognition of the high housing prices in those counties.
+Any loan that exceeds the conforming loan limit is considered a jumbo loan and is typically accompanied by higher interest.
+In Massachusetts 50% of counties have conforming loan limits that are higher than $726,200, in recognition of the high housing prices in those counties.
+Interestingly enough, jumbo loan rates are currently lower than normal mortgage rates.

 Massachusetts ARM Loan Rates

-An adjustable-rate mortgage (ARM) is a loan that comes with a low introductory rate that, after a period of between one and 10 years, can adjust upwards or downwards.
+An adjustable-rate mortgage (ARM) is a loan that usually comes with a low introductory rate that, after a period of between one and 10 years, can adjust upwards or downwards.
+In Massachusetts, ARM rates are higher than their counterparts.
 Generally, mortgage rates on ARMs increase after the introductory period ends, and can keep increasing up to the cap set in the mortgage documents.
 It’s easy to see how a person with an ARM could fall behind on mortgage payments after one or more rate increases.

 Massachusetts Mortgage Resources